 Figure 3.30.
 Phase-plane diagram of time series of sablefish estimated spawning biomass relative to the unfished level and fishing mortality relative to F{OFL} for author recommended model.
+Bottom is zoomed in to examine more recent years.

 Figure 3.31.
-Retrospective trends for spawning biomass (top) and percent difference from terminal year (bottom) from 2002-2012.
+Retrospective trends for spawning biomass (top) and percent difference from terminal year (bottom) from 2002-2013.
+Mohn's revised $\rho = 0.11$.

 Figure 3.32.
-Posterior probability distribution for projected spawning biomass (thousands t) in 2013.
+Posterior probability distribution for projected spawning biomass (thousands t) in 2014.